segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 repo: analytics-android
 id: wXNairW5xX
 ---
-  Analytics for Android makes it simple to send your data to any tool without having to learn, test or implement a new API every time.
+  Analytics for Android makes it easier for you to send data to any tool without having to learn, test or implement a new API every time.

 Analytics for Android only supports any Android device running API 14 (Android 4.0) and higher.
 This includes Amazon Fire devices.